IntroQG/site/source/lessons/L1/course-environment.rst

 Thus we present here only details that are relevant for this course in the points below.
 For all other items, we suggest you check the description of the `Geo-Python course environment <https://geo-python-site.readthedocs.io/en/latest/lessons/L1/course-environment-components.html>`__.

-1. `Cloud computing environments`_ Binder or CSC Notebooks
+1. `Cloud computing environments`_ CSC Notebooks or Binder
 2. `Discord`_ for communicating among UH students

 Cloud computing environments
 ----------------------------

-We will use cloud-based computing environments (Binder or CSC Notebooks) to access interactive online version of the lessons and to work on the weekly exercises.
-You can use the cloud computing environments with any computer as long as it has a reasonably fast internet connection and a web browser (just don't use Internet Explorer).
+We will use cloud-based computing environments (CSC Notebooks or Binder) to access interactive online version of the lessons and to work on the weekly exercises.
+You can use the cloud computing environments with any computer as long as it has a reasonably fast internet connection and a web browser.

-Please note that the Binder cloud computing environment is **temporary**, and only files stored in the ``my-work`` folder in the CSC Notebooks will be stored.
+Please note that the Binder cloud computing environment is completely **temporary**, and only files stored in the ``my-work`` folder in the CSC Notebooks will be preserved on that platform.
 Thus you should always remember to push your changes to GitHub!

 .. figure:: img/launch-buttons.png
    :alt: Launch buttons